wboote/surviving-the-apocalypse/README.md

 # surviving-the-apocalypse
-A scaleable approach to staying alive
+A scalable approach to staying alive

 "the plan is to have a plan" -WB